How to Overcome Mediocrity and Finally Stand Out in Life

 4. Most People Fear Standing Out More Than They Admit

-This might sound a bit strange at first, but many people have an unconscious fear of being seen.
+This may sound a little surprising at first, but many people have an unconscious fear of being seen.
+Standing out comes with a different kind of pressure.

 - Being judged